For two weeks in the summer of 1969, Charles Manson and his "family" went on one of the most ruthless murder rampages America has ever seen.

 Frykowski was bludgeoned in the head, stabbed an extraordinary 51 times, and — after running outside to scream for help — shot twice.
 Sebring was stabbed seven times and shot once.
 Folger was stabbed 28 times.
 “I’m already dead,” she said as Watson kept stabbing her.

 Sharon Tate begged the Manson Family to let her live long enough to have her baby; she was just two weeks away from giving birth.
 Instead, they stabbed her 16 times.

-In the meantime, however, Manson sent his murderous goons to kill two more people: Leno and Rosemary LaBianca.
+In the meantime, however, Charles Manson sent his murderous goons to kill two more people: Leno and Rosemary LaBianca.

 The Leno And Rosemary LaBianca Murders

 Leno and Rosemary LaBianca, both well-to-do business owners, were on their way back to Los Angeles after a trip to Lake Isabella, about three hours north.
 Suzanne Struthers, Rosemary’s 21-year-old daughter from a previous marriage, was along for the ride.
 Her 16-year-old brother, Frank, stayed behind to enjoy his break on the lake for one more night.

 By the time the LaBiancas hit the road, news of the horrific killings on Cielo Drive had already hit the airwaves.
 The family listened attentively on the radio the whole drive back, dropping off Suzanne at her house and before returning home.

 According to Vincent Bugliosi, who prosecuted the Manson trials and wrote Helter Skelter: The True Story of the Manson Murders, Suzanne later recalled that her mother told a friend the following, just a few weeks before the incident:

 “Someone is coming in our house while we’re away.
 Things have been gone through and the dogs are outside the house when they should be inside.”